Cum ex Apostolatus Officio History and Status

 example, not only deviated from the faith he received at baptism, but he went

 Cardinal.
+The same is true with Cardinal Newman.
 This elevation to one of the highest offices in the Church

 occurred in spite of irrefutable proof

-that he had deviated from the faith prior
+that they had both deviated from the faith prior

-to his elevation.
-If one claims that Cum ex Apostolatus teaching concerning
+to their elevation.
+Now, if someone claims that Cum ex Apostolatus' teaching concerning

-not apply to one who later renounces his errors, he will have to point to the
+not apply in the case of one who later renounces his errors, he will have to point to the

 section of the bull that refers to this exception.
 Yet this section will not be

 found, because it does not exist.
-In fact, this was one of the objections Döllinger
+In fact, this was one of the objections that Döllinger

 raised against the bull.
 He wrote: